 Disclaimer: This blog serves an international audience.
 Please ensure this approach is legal in your country before trying it.

 The second approach is the one my moral compass prefers.
 Again networking, and yet again with agents.
 Ones who deal in these kinds of properties.
 If you offer them a share in your cut, they’ll be more willing to let you get involved in the deal.

 The third, and least effective, approach for beginners is keeping your ear to the ground.
-Just keeping an eye out and taking a proactive approach to finding these.
+Keep an eye out and take a proactive approach to find these.
 It’s not easy, but finding information is not impossible.